Introduction to Economic Evaluation

 Please click on the sections below for more information.

 This 3-day course will be online and will comprise mostly live lecture material with some pre-recorded lectures, interspersed with practical sessions that provide a hands-on introduction to economic evaluation in healthcare.
-There will be opportunities for participants to appraise published economic evaluations and discuss their own planned and ongoing economic evaluation research topics.
+There will be opportunities for participants to appraise published economic evaluations and to consider how these approaches could contribute to their own research topics.
 Attendees should allow approximately 6 hours for each of the three days of the course.

 By the end of the course participants should be able to:

-The course is intended for public health, NHS and social care professionals and researchers who are, or will be, involved in research projects that evaluate the cost-effectiveness of health and care.
+The course is intended for public health, NHS and social care professionals and medical researchers who would like to gain a critical insight into the evaluation of cost-effectiveness in health and care.
 The course will also be useful for professionals who would like a better understanding of the quality of published economic evaluations and how they feed into local and national decision making.

 This course will cover: